-Getting started - Your plant was grown in filtered light, so it should be acclimated to direct sun slowly, over a period of a couple weeks.
+Getting started - Your plant was grown in filtered light, so it should started in bright shade and then increase the sun a little at a time over 2-4 weeks, watching for wilting.
 Keep in mind that this plant doesn't need a lot of sun to be happy.

 Have fun growing it!

 Strange Wonderful Things